axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard-configuration/index.rst

 .. note::

-   :bdg-ref-warning:`🔑DashboardImportOwn <DashboardImportOwn>` permission is required to use this feature.
+   Permission :bdg-ref-warning:`🔑DashboardImportOwn <DashboardImportOwn>` is required to use this feature.

 How to: edit private dashboards